jtribe/ios-tools/README.md

 ### Create Certificates and Provisioning Profiles

 - Create a private Git repository (typically using our Bitbucket account) for storing the encrypted certificates and provisioning profiles, there should be one per client
+  - Add an SSH key that can be used by CI to access the repository:
+    ```
+    ssh-keygen -f temp-key
+    cat temp.pub | pbcopy # add this to BitBucket in project settings > Deployment keys
+    cat temp | pbcopy # add this to CircleCi in project settings > SSH Permissions (hostname: `bitbucket.org`)
+    ```
 - `bundle exec match init` to set up the certificates repo and create the `Matchfile`
-  - This will ask you for the URL to the Git repository for the certs
+  - This will ask you for the URL to the Git repository for the certs - make sure that you use the SSH URL for the repo so that we can provide CI with an SSH key to download it
 - Edit the created `Matchfile` to set `username` to the Apple ID and `app_identifier` to the Bundle Identifier
   - These should match the values for `ITC_USER` and `BUNDLE_IDENTIFIER` in `.config.sh`
 - `bundle exec match development` to create the Debug certificate